Profile

 1. What are the procedures and associated costs for obtaining a certified copy of a court order?

 The other state must submit a Transmittal #3, Confidential Information Form, and include the California Court Case Number to obtain a copy of a court order.
 The request is sent to the county where the IV-D case is open.
-If the case is closed, or it is a non IV-D registry case, the other state will be directed to obtain a copy from the California Superior Court in which the order was established.
+If the case is closed, or is a non IV-D case with a private order, the other state will be directed to obtain a copy from the California Superior Court in which the order was established.
 There is no cost for requesting a certified copy of a court order.
 However, if California does not have an open IV-D case there may be a fee that must be paid to the applicable court to obtain a copy of a court order.
 The cost varies by court.

 For Additional Information - No Link Provided